Emplastus: Emplastus dubius

-E. elongatus
+Emplastus elongatus

 The solitary male specimen of E. elongatus is 6.3 mm, preserved in profile, and with the head twisted so the upper area of the head capsule is showing.
 The front edge of the clypeus is slightly rounded, unlike that of E. macrops.
 The angle of the head shows large developed ocelli, but the antennae are not preserved.
 The compound eyes are large as in E. macrops.
 The two species are separated by the longer mesosoma of E. elongatus, which also has a more rounded scutum.

-E. gurnetensis
+Emplastus gurnetensis

 The head of the E. gurnetensis is longer than wide, with slightly convex sides and an occipital margin that may be straight or poorly convex.
 The propodeum is smoothly rounded in profile, and the legs are short and thick.
 The males are smaller than the queens, with an average body length of 4 mm.
 The heads have large, visible ocelli, while the petiole is slightly higher than long with a triangular outline.
 Both the scutum and scutellum have convex upper surfaces, and the legs are long and thin.
 While E. gurnetensis is very similar to both E. britannicus and E. hypolithus in several respects, there are notable differences.
 The female size is smaller, at 5.5 mm, than the male E. hypolithus, indicating they are separate species.
 In the case of E. britannicus, there are features of both the head and petiole structures that indicate they are distinct.

-E. haueri
+Emplastus haueri

 The single queen of this species was described by Mayr in 1867.
 The description provided in the type paper indicated a body length of about 5.8 mm and with forewings nearly as long at 5.4 mm.
 The slightly rounded mesosoma is distinct from all the other species being notably long.
 Since the holotype specimen could not be located for restudy and the one possible male of the species is not well preserved, the species was transferred from Iridomyrmex to Emplastus by Dlussky and Putyatina.

-E. hypolithus
+Emplastus hypolithus

 The species was redescribed from fourteen isolated wings and a single 6.5 mm long male in 2014.
 The species is distinguishable by the notably narrow rm cell of the forewing, which mostly takes a triangular shape, but sometimes is quadrangular.
 The mid-sized cmu cell is trapezoidal and the rs-m cross-vein is usually placed on the wing tip side of the 2r-rs vein.
 The male has a small head with compound eyes located anterior to the head's midpoint.
 The scutellum is weakly rounded and about half the length of the mesosoma.